universe-10th/identity/README.md

   - `bcrypt` (path: `implementations/hashing/bcrypt`).
   - `argon2` (path: `implementations/hashing/argon2`).
-  - Create your own implementing `stub.PasswordHashingEngine`.
+  - Create your own implementing `PasswordHashingEngine`.

 And also a mixed one.
 This mixed can take arbitrary hashing engines, a default one, and read many different passwords (provided the appropriate hasher is registered in the mixed